arbyn-argabioso/arbyn-argabioso/README.md

 I'm Arbyn Argabioso, an Electronics Engineer disguised as a Software Engineer from the Philippines 🇵🇭 In my free time, I enjoy pursuing my interest in genealogy, where I apply my technical experience to uncover hidden stories and connections that bring my family's histories to life.
 You can visit [my family tree](https://arbyn.argabioso.com/family) if you want 😋

-I mainly work on Back End projects and features with specializations in Data Engineering, Microservice Development, and Platform Engineering.
+I mainly work on Back End projects and features with specializations in Data Engineering, Microservice Development, and Platform Engineering 👨🏻‍💻 If you're interested in my past work, you can visit [my online resume](https://arbyn.argabioso.com/resume).

 ### Tech Stack and Tools 🛠